phoebeW17/NextStepSafeguarding/README.md

 - Footer with socials and links to reporting/ contacting us.
 - Logo

-I then like to add a screenshot of each page of the site here, i use [amiresponsive](https://ui.dev/amiresponsive) which allows me to grab an image of the site as it would be displayed on mobile, tablet and desktop, this helps to show the responsiveness of the site.

 ### Future Implementations

 What features would you like to implement in the future on your site?
 Would you like to add more pages, or create login functionality?
 Add these plans here.